shahkoorosh/ComfyUI-KGnodes/README.md

 ## Installation

-Search for `KGnodes` in "Comfy Manager" or alternatively:
+Search for `KGnodes` in "ComfyUI Manager" or alternatively:

 1. Go to comfyUI custom_nodes folder, `ComfyUI/custom_nodes/`